jm1021/churchofjesuschrist/_posts/2024-09-01-moroni_helaman.md

 Pahoran's response to Captain Moroni’s accusatory epistle sets a remarkable example of patience, humility, and forgiveness.
 Despite being wrongly accused by Moroni of neglect and betrayal, Pahoran responds with kindness and understanding, explaining the true situation of internal conflict he was facing.

-F`or anyone struggling with feelings of anger or frustration—like road rage—Pahoran’s response serves as a standard of how to approach such situations with calm and grace`.
+`For anyone struggling with feelings of anger or frustration—like road rage—Pahoran’s response serves as a standard of how to approach such situations with calm and grace`.
 Rather than reacting with defensiveness or hostility, he diffuses the situation by providing context and maintaining a "spirit of unity".

 ---